jacobkap/crimebythenumbers/docs/graphing.md

 <img src="graphing_files/figure-html/unnamed-chunk-17-1.png" width="90%" style="display: block; margin: auto;" />

 Some other useful features are changing the axis labels and the graph title.
-Unlike in `plot()` we do not need to include it in the () of `ggplot()` but must use their own functions to add them to the graph.
+Unlike in `plot()` we do not need to include it in the () of `ggplot()` but use their own functions to add them to the graph.

   + `xlab()` - x-axis label
   + `ylab()` - y-axis label